dafny-lang/rfcs/0003-for-each.md

 ```

 The runtime implementation of this loop can use the native iteration features of the target language.

+Going further, it is better to avoid writing any imperative loop at all where possible.
+Sticking to immutable data and
+expressions rather than statements allows logic to be used in specifications as well as implementation,
+and reduces the burden on the Dafny verifier.
+The proposed sequence comprehension expression allows more
+logic that ultimately produces a sequence of values to be expressed as a value rather than a statement.
-Just producing a sequence of the values in the set is even simpler, using a sequence comprehension expression: `seq i | i in s`.
+Just producing a sequence of the values in a set is simple using a sequence comprehension expression: `seq i | i in s`.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 ## foreach Loops

+A `foreach` loop in Dafny resembles `for` or `foreach` loops in many other mainstream languages,
-Here is very simple example of a `foreach` loop:
+but is substantially more general and expressive.
+A very simple example only looks slightly different than expected:

 ```dafny
 foreach x | x in [1, 2, 3, 4, 5] {